by Paul Bielaczyc

 I personally don’t mat my artwork that I submit to Print Shops.
 Typically I only mat the prints I hang in the Art Show.
 One thing that I have found over the years that helps with making more sales is to add a custom, hand-drawn element to the matted prints.
 This is a great way to increase your print sales with a minimal amount of extra work.

 If you do plan on matting your prints in the Print Shop, I wouldn’t recommend adding an original element to those mats, as that would be a significant amount of work.
 If the Print Shop is supposed to be the economy level for purchases, matting and customizing the mats would make them cost more than most attendees may care to spend.
-I feel that the ideal price for prints in a Print Shop is around $20.
+I feel that the ideal price for prints in a Print Shop is around $20 to $30.

 I hope these tips are helpful to you.
 As always if you have any questions or need further assistance with anything related to the JordanCon Art Show (and Print Shop), just send us an email to firstname.lastname@example.org.